0xLighthouse/signals/WHITEPAPER.md

 ## Objectives

-### Primary Objectives
-- Crowdsourcing ideas from the community in a way that encourages thoughtful participation and reduces noise.
-- Giving minority stakeholders an opportunity to coordinate and amplify their voice through collective action.
-- Optionally rewarding meaningful contributions fairly, while avoiding incentives that could be counterproductive.

 ### Tailwinds

-## Rationale

-Smaller token holders may be more willing to lock tokens for ideas they strongly believe in, as their risk lies in opportunity cost.\
+* Smaller token holders may be more willing to lock tokens for ideas they strongly believe in, as their risk lies in opportunity cost.
-Large token holders ("whales") may be less inclined to lock tokens for long periods, particularly if they have mercenary motives.
+* Large token holders ("whales") may be less inclined to lock tokens for long periods, particularly if they have mercenary motives.
 This dampens larger voices.

-- **Reputation Benefits:** Proposers and supporters can be issued attestations or POAPs for accepted ideas.
+* **Reputation Benefits:** Proposers and supporters can be issued attestations or POAPs for accepted ideas.
-- **External Support:** Third parties can support initiatives in a trustless manner.
+* **External Support:** Third parties can support initiatives in a trustless manner.

-## Reward System
+### Headwinds

-Introducing financial rewards could be risky, potentially incentivising unwanted behaviors.
+* Introducing financial rewards could be risky, potentially incentivising unwanted behaviors.
 Reputation-based rewards are preferable.

-## Additional Considerations
+## Configuration

+* **Submissions Threshold:** Minimum tokens required to submit an idea.
+* **Acceptance Threshold:** Number of tokens (weighted) required to accept an idea.
-- **Lock Duration Cap:** Limit lock duration to avoid abuses.
+* **Lock Duration Cap:** Cap duration tokens may be locked for.
-- **Proposal Caps:** Limit the number of suggestions per epoch.
+* **Submission Cap:** Cap number of submissions within an epoch.
-- **Spam Prevention:** Once an idea reaches sufficient weight, tokens are returned if accepted within a 7-day period.
-If tokens are not returned within this period, the proposal can be canceled by any user, and the proposer loses their locked tokens, which may discourage spam submissions and promote timely decision-making.
-- **Optimal Threshold:** Uncertain.
-Potentially require 51% of votable supply to accept.

 ## Feedback